-The aim of this study is to empirically verify whether integrating information on MWEs either through targeted training examples or through explicit amotation in the target language can help disambiguating between simple s
+The aim of this study is to empirically verify whether integrating information on MWEs either through targeted training examples or through explicit annotation in the target language can help disambiguating between simple played authors, and non-compositional expressions, and thus be beneficial to NMT.
+In our first approach, we try augmentation training data with entries from a bilingual and a monohimage and the played of the company of the company

-We show that for a test set comprised of genuinely non-compositional MWES the NMT output is of extremely low quality, indicating that these models struggle to handle these examples, especially in the small training data condition.
-We also show that all our methods improve translation in general and MWE translation in particular.
-The method of including NWE in context, with backmanslation to recreate given the small number of genuine examples is not scalable.
-Our approach of labelling MWEs does however extend to improving translation in a large resource experiment.
+We show that for a test set comprised of genuinely noncompositional MWEs the NMT output is of extremely low quality, indicating that these models struggle to handle these examples, sepecially in the small training data condition.
+We also show that all our methods improve translation in general and SMV translation in particular.
+The method of including MWE in context, with backtranslation to recreate given the small number of genuine examples is not scalable.
+Our approach of labelling MWEs does however extent to improving translation in a larger source experiment.

-In order to further analyse our results, we propose a novel evaluation metric (the Score, mwe) that specifically evaluates how well MWEs on the source side are translated.
+In order to further analyse our results, we propose a novel evaluation metric (the Score, move) that specifically evaluates how well MWEs on the source side are translated.
 It needs a test set with human annotated MWEs on the source and their translation in the reference.
-It uses the Levenshtein distance to find the closest matching word in the hypothesis and rewards partial matches at the character level.
-We compare our novel metric with manual evaluation and show that it agrees with human judgments.
+It uses the Levenshtein distance to find the clouest matching word in the hypothesis distance to find the clouest matching word in the hypothesis per our novel inserts with most character level.
+We compare our novel metric with many thought of the comlar acrees with human indements.

 In this paper we limit our study to one language pair (from English to Italian) and to one specific neural architecture, but our methods can easily be extended to other language combinations or different NMT frameworks.
-We also rely on human curated resources in order to prove their value to NMT, and in future work we plan to consider automatically extracted MWE lexicons and unsupervised taggets.
+We also rely on human curated resources in order to prove their value to NMT, and in future work we plan to consider automatically extracted VMVE lexicons and unsupervised taggets.

 - MWEs are easily recognized by humans, however, their identification is often problematic in Natural Language Processing (NLP) (Bouamor, 2014). - In machine translation (MT), failing to recognize a MWE is one of the main sources of error.
-(Constant et al., 2011). - Even with the venue of amazing quality results in Neural Machine Translations, NMT still struggle with MWEs (Zaninello and Birch, 2020) - Colson (2020) reports that Google Translate made mistakes in about 40% of MWE translations.
+(Constant et al., 2017). - Even with the venue of amazing quality results in Neural Machine Translations, NMT still struggle with MWEs (Zaninello and Birch, 2020) - Colson (2020) reports that Google Translate made mistakes in about 40% of MWE translations.

 - MWEs are easily recognized by humans, however, their identification is often problematic in Natural Language Processing (NLP) (Bouamor, 2014). - In machine translation (MT), failing to recognize a MWE is one of the main sources of error.
-(Constant et al., 2011). - Even with the venue of amazing quality results in Neural Machine Translations, they still struggle with MWEs (Zaninello and Birch, 2020) - Colson (2020) reports that Google Translate made mistakes in about 40% of MWE translations.
+(Constant et al., 2017). - Even with the venue of amazing quality results in Neural Machine Translations, they still struggle with MWEs (Zaninello and Birch, 2020) - Colson (2020) reports that Google Translate made mistakes in about 40% of MWE translations.